ABCxFF/diepindepth/entities.md

 ## Field Groups + Purpose

-These fields are all organized into groups, field groups.
+These fields are all organized into groups, known as field groups.
 For each field there is a constant (throughout builds) id per field group.
 So for example, the field `maxHealth` is in the Health field group, and its field-group specific id is 2 across all updates.
 You can see the field groups and field ids per fields [here](about:blank).
 Here are the list of field group names by id (empty = deleted / not in code)
 ```
 0 : RELATIONSHIPS
 1 :